 6. In an analysis from over 52,892 B2B articles by BuzzSumo, 73.99% of content pieces (i.e. 39,136 articles) were below 1000 words.
-However articles between 1000 to 3000 words tend to produce higher evergreen scores, social engagements, and backlinks.
+However, those between 1000 to 3000 words tend to produce higher evergreen scores, social engagement, and backlinks.

-9. When it comes to content marketing strategy, 88% of the most successful marketers prioritize the informational needs of their audience over their organization’s sales/promotional message.
+9. When it comes to content marketing strategy, 88% of the most successful B2B marketers prioritize the informational needs of their audience over their organization’s sales/promotional message.

-However you need to go beyond owned media.
+However, you need to go beyond owned media.

 If you feel adventurous, you can consider lesser used avenues like podcast advertising.
 Here’s how the sponsorship amount Ahrefs paid for appearances on a few popular podcasts.

-While the investment in content marketing should keep rolling, you have to also measure its effectiveness to prove it’s working.
+While the investment in content marketing should keep rolling, you also have to measure its effectiveness to prove it’s working.

 14. You need to attribute metrics to measure the success of your content and ensure it gives a positive ROI.
-Indeed, Marketing Charts found that 69% of B2B organizations will focus on measurement and analytics in 2020.
+Marketing Charts found that 69% of B2B organizations will focus on measurement and analytics in 2020.

-And finally let’s unveil how much money it takes to achieve results from this content marketing thingy!
+And finally, let’s unveil how much money it takes to achieve results from this content marketing thingy!

 18. The good news is that even large B2B organizations that are successful with content marketing don’t have a budget of a million dollars.

-Visual Content Marketing Statistics
+Video Content Marketing And Visual Content Marketing Statistics

 1. 80% of people say that they switch between online search and video while buying.
 Which means brands need to focus more on producing videos.

-So which platform is the favorite for videos?
+So which platform is the favorite for videos.